SingaporeSpecial Educational Needs

 Differ from the norm (either below or above)

-Require an individualised program of special education.
+Require an individualised programme of special education.

 Four key terms: